kuitang/htmx-space-invaders/README.md

 - **Pure HTMX + Server-Side Rendering**: All game logic runs on the server
 - **WebSocket-based real-time updates**: Using HTMX WebSocket extension for live gameplay
-- **144 FPS game loop**: Smooth gameplay with delta-time based physics
+- **60 FPS game loop**: Smooth gameplay tuned for desktop and mobile devices
 - **Mobile-first design**: Touch controls with modern neumorphic button design
 - **Frame acknowledgment system**: Tracks client FPS and network latency
 - **Keyboard and touch support**: Works on desktop and mobile devices